Code-Institute-Submissions/milestone-01/README.md

 # Daniela Andrade site
 User Centric Frontend Development Milestone Project.

-A modern-responsive website for Daniela Andrade,singer, songwriter and youtube singer sensation.
-A website to show the world about her singing talent, her youtube videos and link to purchase her music.
+A modern-responsive website for the client, Daniela Andrade, singer, songwriter and youtube singer sensation.
+A website to show the world about her singing talent, to promte her songs, videos and link to purchase her music.